 - The advertisement should also have a distinct story, and it should appeal to one’s emotion and logic.

-- A good radio advertisement should have a talented voice actor and production managers that would transform the experience of the listeners.
+- A good radio advertisement should have a talented voice actor and production manager that would transform the experience of the listeners.

 Current Statistics About Radio Advertising